What we have done for consumers

 Mortgage Arrears and Repossessions - Since the FSA took over the regulation of mortgages in 2004, the Panel has continued to push for improvements in this vital area for consumers.
 Most recently we have pressed the FSA to ensure that mortgage companies comply with FSA requirements to liaise properly with customers to do everything possible to avoid arrears and repossessions.
 At the same time we promoted this need with the Ministry of Justice which eventually resulted in the mortgage arrears pre-action protocol.

 More effective identification of emerging risks - The Panel has collected intelligence from consumer groups on emerging risks for consumers over the last three years.
-This work has informed the FSA's conduct policy and is now in the process of being embedded in the FSA's consumer engagement and Retail Conduct Risk Outlook report.
-This will support the more proactive approach to regulation which the FSA is adopting.
+This work has informed the FSA's conduct policy and has now been embedded in the FCA's consumer engagement and Conduct Risk Outlook report.
+This will support the more proactive approach to regulation which the FCA is adopting.

 Areas where the Panel has had a major impact on policy